- You Are Here:

 - Fill out an Adopt-a-Park Application

-- Set up a meeting with the Volunteer Coordinator to discuss adoption details and create a park work plan based on adopted park and group needs
+- Set up a meeting with the Community Engagement Coordinator to discuss adoption details and create a park work plan based on adopted park and group needs

-- Complete weekly/monthly tasks (less required in winter months)
+- Complete monthly tasks (less required in winter months)

 There are many different projects that adopters can assist with.
 Each park provides different needs.
 These needs will be outlined in the work plan as potential volunteer projects for groups to complete.
 Weather and time of year also play a role in determining park projects as each season brings different needs.
 Here are examples of typical projects: